myrealtrip/box/readme.md

 }
 ```
 Oops!
 These code snippets are not perfect to know regarding Blueprint.
-Box suggest that define the Blueprint generation code as an extension function of the corresponding VM for complete test `BoxVm`
+Box suggest that define the Blueprint generation code as an extension function of the corresponding VM for complete test `BoxVm`.
 For example:

 ```kotlin